Yvonne has been an online writer for over eight years. Her articles focus on everything from world travel to crafts and recipes.

 - The basic recipe contains just five ingredients, but if you can't get them all, it is still possible to make your own chocolate.
 I have made several variations when I'd run out of one or more ingredients.
 All were tasty and all had their own particular flavor.
 You can also vary the ratio of cocoa butter to coconut to suit your taste.
 Play around and see what you like best!

 - 70 grams (half a cup) coconut oil

 - 40 grams (2 heaped tablespoons) cacao or cocoa powder

-To make a lighter tasting chocolate add lucuna powder or baobab powder as in the main recipe.
+To make a lighter-tasting chocolate, add lucuna powder or baobab powder.

 I add nuts and dried fruit to my chocolate, but this is entirely optional.